git-ecosystem/git-credential-manager/docs/configuration.md

 also configure [default values][enterprise-config] for many settings used by GCM.

 GCM will only be used by Git if it is installed and configured.
-Use `git config --global credential.helper manager-core` to assign GCM as your credential helper.
+Use `git config --global credential.helper manager` to assign GCM as your credential helper.
 Use `git config credential.helper` to see the current configuration.